Marcus Bontempelli

 Marcus Bontempelli (born 24 November 1995) is a professional Australian rules footballer playing for the Western Bulldogs in the Australian Football League (AFL).
 He has served as Western Bulldogs captain since the 2020 season, and was previously the vice-captain from 2018 to 2019.

 Bontempelli was drafted with the fourth selection in the 2013 AFL draft.
 He made his AFL debut in the 2014 AFL season.
 He received a nomination for the 2014 AFL Rising Star award in round 13 of the 2014 season, placing second in the overall count at the conclusion of the season.
-Since then, he has been an AFL Premiership player, three-time All-Australian, three-time Charles Sutton Medallist, and a recipient of the AFLCA Champion Player of the Year Award.
-He has polled a total of 97 career Brownlow Medal votes.
+Since then, he has been an AFL Premiership player, seven-time All-Australian, six-time Charles Sutton Medallist, three-time AFLPA Most Valuable Player and a recipient of the AFLCA Champion Player of the Year Award.
+He was runner-up in the 2021 and 2023 Brownlow Medals.
+Bontempelli began playing junior football for Eltham football Club in Melbourne, Victoria.
+He played for the Northern Knights in the TAC Cup, a prestigious under-18 competition in Victoria.
+Bontempelli impressed scouts with his skills, athleticism, and leadership on the field, earning him a spot on the Western Bulldogs.

 Early life

 Bontempelli was raised in Eltham in the north eastern suburbs of Melbourne, Victoria.
 He was the third of four children to father, Carlo and mother, Geraldine.
-He was educated at Marcellin College, and played junior football for the Eltham Panthers in the Northern Football Basketball League junior divisions.
+He was educated at Marcellin College, and played junior football for the Eltham Panthers in the Northern Football Netball League junior divisions.
 Bontempelli was the sports captain at Marcellin College in his final year, and he played for both the 1st XVIII football team and the 1st basketball team.
 He notably had a game where he collected 50 disposals and kicked 10 goals.
 Bontempelli had a successful time playing basketball before turning to Australian rules football, playing in two winning school basketball premierships and becoming a National School Boys basketball champion.

 Bontempelli played for the Northern Knights in the TAC Cup for the 2013 season.
 After originally playing as a floating half back and forward, Bontempelli moved into the midfield during his time with the Knights.
-He participated in 19 games and kicked 115 goals throughout the season, while also being selected in the 2013 TAC Cup Team on the interchange bench.
+He participated in 19 games and kicked 138 goals throughout the season, while also being selected in the 2013 TAC Cup Team on the interchange bench.
 He also played for Vic Metro in the AFL Under 18 Championships in 2013, primarily in the half back and wing positions.
 While playing for Vic Metro, he had a disposal efficiency of 79 percent.